lmb-seq/RNA-Seq_utilities/README.md

 Mario-Xeon machine, this has already been done.

 For Mario-Xeon, RNA-Seq utilities is located in:
-&gt; /data2/utilities/RNA-Seq_utilities/
+> /data2/utilities/RNA-Seq_utilities/

 ## Running the scripts
 ### Removing ribosomal RNA from .fastaq files
 The **rRNA_remover.py** script will achieve this.
 In the terminal, simply run:
-&gt; python3 /data2/utilities/RNA-Seq_utilities/rRNA_remover.py
+> python3 /data2/utilities/RNA-Seq_utilities/rRNA_remover.py

 with the following arguments: